Supporting survivors of religion

-Lara organised a petition to the Australian Charities and Not-for-Profit Commission, gathering over a thousand names in two weeks, advocating to ‘Cancel the Watchtower Bible and Tract Society’s Charity Status’.
+Lara organised a petition to the Australian Charities and Not-for-Profit Commission (ACNC), gathering over a thousand names in two weeks, advocating to ‘Cancel the Watchtower Bible and Tract Society’s Charity Status’.

 Having experienced indoctrination at the hands of the Jehovah’s Witnesses church, she considered the organisation to be harmful and uncharitable.
-However, the case was lost, and the charity status of Jehovah’s Witnesses continues.
+However, to date, the charity status of Jehovah’s Witnesses continues.
 She also made a submission to the Royal Commission into Institutional Responses into Child Sexual Abuse on behalf of herself and three other members of her family who had been abused within the church.

-He was aware that although the Jehovah’s Witnesses church had more than 200 leaders, none of them had undergone a Working with Children or a police check.
+He was aware that although the Jehovah’s Witnesses church had 2,000 elders, none of them had undergone a Working with Children or a police check.
 In fact, the Jehovah’s Witnesses church had no child protection policy.
 However, the Inquiry failed to take any action.
 So, Steven launched his own private criminal prosecution.
 He was granted leave by the chief magistrate to execute his case against all five of the Jehovah’s Witnesses legal entities.
-The police did not offer any assistance, so he organised a charge sheet himself, citing thirty-five counts of breaches of the Child Protection Act.
+The police did not offer any assistance, so he organised a charge sheet himself, citing thirty-five counts of breaches of the Working with Children Act.
 He organized a web-site called JWleaks and received hundreds of responses, from all over the world, including numerous documents exposing abuses within the church.

 Steven lobbied Julia Gillard when she was Prime Minister, adding his voice to the call for a Royal Commission.
-When the submission to the Royal Commission into Institutional Responses into Child Sexual Abuse from Jehovah’s Witnesses survivors was made, the church claimed that only two complaints of child abuse had ever been received, although no case had ever been reported to the police.
-When the Royal Commission sought independent evidence, it found more than 1,800 victims across Australia, involving 1,006 alleged perpetrators.
+The Royal Commission into Institutional Responses into Child Sexual Abuse found more than 1,800 victims across Australia, involving 1,006 alleged perpetrators.
 Taking into account the size of the Jehovah’s Witnesses congregation, this is a vastly higher proportion of abuse than for any other religion, including the Roman Catholic Church.

 Perpetuation of abuse within the Jehovah’s Witnesses church is fostered by the highly controlled environment there.
 Any complainant is likely to end up being shamed and shunned, with a devastating loss of standing and self-esteem.
 In addition, there is a rule that any complaint must be supported by two witnesses, which is not often feasible in sexual abuse cases.
 The most likely outcome is that the child is disciplined.

-There have been 168 convictions since the Royal Commission.
+To date, there have been 168 convictions within the Australian Jehovah’s Witness church.
 Even so, the Jehovah’s Witnesses church has refused to sign up to the redress scheme for victims, opting instead to deal with each case within the church.
 Given the church’s attitude that claims of abuse are apostate-driven lies, survivors are unlikely to participate.

-There is now a Facebook-based support group for survivors, with over 700 members.
-On 26 July 2018, a new web-site, SaySorry.org, will be launched to garner support for a class action and with the goal of prodding the church for an apology.
+There is now an Australian Facebook support group with over 700 members.
+On 26 July 2018, a new web site, SaySorry.org, will be launched to garner support for a class action and with the goal of prodding the church for an apology.

 Therefore, if there is a breach of privacy involving chaplaincy services, those affected do not have any recourse in law under present circumstances.
 This includes children in government schools, for whom there is no single piece of legislation protecting their privacy with respect to health information.
 Steven is now seeking support to take a case to the Supreme Court, maintaining that the National School Chaplaincy Program has been operating outside the law since 2015.